streamsniperrty/windows10-customize/README.md

 ### Installation

 Begin by cloning this repository into your Downloads folder.
 I recommend that you copy the files from the repository and paste it directly into your Downloads folder.
 Open up PowerShell running as admin in that directory and type in `.\script.ps1`.
+Make sure to click Yes to all the prompts.